 , disaster recovery

-The most important reasons given for data center expansion, Digital Realty notes, are (in order of priority) the need for increased security, energy efficiency, new applications/services, and more space.
+At the same time, some things haven’t changed.
+While some organizations are looking at backup data centers in less hurricane-prone regions, such as Omaha, Nebraska, Darrow writes, an April survey found that two-thirds of data center managers would rather see the data center in the city where they worked — and even potential alternative locations tended to be vulnerable to natural disasters themselves.
+The most important reasons given for data center expansion, Digital Realty noted, were (in order of priority) the need for increased security, energy efficiency, new applications/services, and more space.
 It isn’t clear whether “Not Being Under Water,” “Not Being on Fire,” or other variations on “Not Being Destroyed” were choices.
-(To be fair, when respondents were asked to provide multiple reasons for expanding data centers, “disaster recovery/Sarbanes-Oxley” came in second after “security.”)

 Posted by: Sharon Fisher